stationkeeping/bootstrap-slider-rails/README.md

-# Bootstrap::Slider::Rails
+# Bootstrap-Slider-Rails

-This Gem integrates [Seiyara's fork](https://github.com/seiyria/bootstrap-slider) of [Bootstrap Slider](http://www.eyecon.ro/bootstrap-slider/), which has no Github Repo, issues tracking etc. It integrates this fork with your Rails project and is versioned to track the fork's versioning.
+This Gem integrates [Seiyara's fork](https://github.com/seiyria/bootstrap-slider) of [Bootstrap Slider](http://www.eyecon.ro/bootstrap-slider/).
+The original has no public Github Repo, issues tracking etc.

+It integrates this fork with your Rails project and is versioned to track the fork's versioning.

 ## Installation